yujiachen99/InstructionData/README.md

-## What makes good instruction data for  LLM Fine-tuning on code intelligence tasks？
+## What Makes Good Instruction Data for LLM Fine-tuning on Code Intelligence Tasks？

 This repository contains code and resources for the empirical study on how various instruction data features affect the performance of instruction fine-tuning (IFT) for code large language models (LLMs).
 The study explores four key research questions (RQs) regarding domain composition, semantic diversity, problem complexity, and task-type coverage.